What is SIHI Nigeria Hub

 Public Health Parasitology | Team Lead

-Dr Obinna I. Ekwunife
+Prof. Obinna I. Ekwunife

-Dr Obinna I. Ekwunife
+Prof. Obinna I. Ekwunife

-Implementation Science and Health economics | Project Manager I
+Implementation Science and Health economics | Project Manager (2020 - 2021)

 Obinna is experienced in health economic evaluation, evidence-based public health, and implementation research including cluster randomized trials.
 He is currently working as a health economist and implementation scientist on different HIV pre-exposure prophylaxis delivery models in sub-Saharan Africa.
 He has a track record of successfully managing many projects simultaneously while working cross-functionally and meeting deadlines.
 He has strong analytical and strategic skills with experience in a variety of therapeutic fields, including cardiology, and infectious diseases.
 He is a fellow of the Nigerian Young Academy (NYA), and the Alexander von Humboldt Foundation (AVH).
 He was also a former Takemi Fellow at Harvard TH Chan School of Public Health.

-Pharm.
-Uchenna Chukwunonso Ogwaluonye
+Dr. Uchenna Chukwunonso Ogwaluonye

-Pharm.
-Uchenna Chukwunonso Ogwaluonye
+Dr. Uchenna Chukwunonso Ogwaluonye

-Public Health Microbiology and Implementation Research | Project Manager II
+Public Health Microbiology and Implementation Research | Project Manager (2021 - 2024)

 Trained as a pharmacist, Uchenna is experienced in laboratory, clinical and marketing research with an interest in identifying public health gaps within Nigerian society in aspects of virology, antimicrobial resistance, emerging infectious diseases and implementation gaps in the deployment of existing solutions.
 Uchenna is also a Commonwealth scholar and is currently engaged in the Social Innovation in Health Initiative (SIHI) fellowship programme globally while also working locally to evaluate HIV treatment implementation and its biological impacts/implications among different cohorts in Nigeria.
 He is also a recipient of the American Society of Tropical Medicine & Hygiene ACGH research grant and has served as the Zonal Coordinator of the Young Pharmacist Group (YPG).